Filaments of crime: Informing policing via thresholded ridge estimation: Discussion and limitations

-Research on hot spots maintains that crime concentrates within a small geographic area \citep{weisburd2004trajectories}.
+Research on hot spots maintains that crime concentrates within a small geographic area \cite{weisburd2015law}.
 The widespread assumption when modeling hot spots is that the epicenter of the hot spots is where police attention should be focused.
-While the center of a given hot spot may be telling of the most salient problem places, commonly employed density estimation methods can obscure underlying features \citep{Eck2005}.
-The epicenter may, for example, be interpreted as a place to heavily patrol in lieu of surrounding areas that may deserve equal or more attention.
-Thus, this study implies a refutation of previous assumptions about optimal patrol routes within hot spots to reduce crime through deterrent effects.
-Previous literature observes that police presence provides deterrent effects with regard to offenders who operate on limited information about police deployment patterns or target intervention \citep{weisburd2019police}.
-For this reason, we argue that the use of such a ridge-based optimization strategy can greatly reduce crime within hot spots.
+For example, the Pittsburgh Police Bureau used `putting cops on dots' for about 15 years \cite{gorr2015early}.
+Commonly employed density estimation methods can, however, obscure underlying features \cite{Eck2005}.
+The epicenter may be interpreted as a place to heavily patrol in lieu of surrounding areas that may deserve equal or more attention.
+Thus, this study's objective is to provide an effective alternative, and implies a refutation of previous assumptions about optimal patrol routes within hot spots to reduce crime through deterrent effects.

 Empirical analyses that use KDE techniques or similar statistical modeling approaches often serve one function, namely guiding patrol routes.
-While this is critical for analyses of crime reduction strategies, an officer's duty to serve the community is neglected in the process.
-Scholars thus should consider accounting for the flexibility and spuriousness of police work.
-For this reason, our work simplifies patrol routes into segments and priority areas in hot spots.
-In addition, the benefit of ridges over previous work on patrol routes is the flexibility of the route.
-In-between duties, this application is not meant to be the primary focus of patrols but rather an addition.
-Finally, with the open-source availability of our implementation, the application of this program by both researchers and practitioners is feasible.

-The identification of crime concentration through spatial analysis allows police officers and agencies to tackle problem places.
 The issue of the epicenter misleading officers to focus patrols on the central area of a mode is a matter of identifying which places and routes will efficiently deliver deterrence effects.
-Most crime concentrates within a small area because criminals are most familiar with the routes and buildings surrounding their routine activities \citep{cohen1979social}.
-The place where crime concentrates is thus a stopping point along with their daily lives.
-Therefore, in lieu of patrolling one stopping point that is criminogenic and identifiable, these ridges utilize the space around the problem places that lead to the epicenter, serving a dual function of patrolling the criminogenic locations and targeting surrounding routes that may encompass their daily activities.
+Therefore, in lieu of patrolling one stopping point that is criminogenic and identifiable, these ridges use the space around the problem places that lead to the epicenter, serving a dual function of patrolling the criminogenic locations and targeting high-risk locations across normal hot spots.
+Prior patrol-routing algorithm and selection work hone in on selecting strict routes that offer little route flexibility.
+Thus, in-between duties, this application is not meant to be the primary focus of patrols but rather an addition.